PiotrBerebecki/comment-box-react-redux/README.md

 The app has been developed by Piotr Berebecki as part of undertaking an excellent course: [Advanced React and Redux](https://www.udemy.com/react-redux-tutorial) by Stephen Grider.

-Development tools and techniques used include:
+Development tools and techniques include:

 * React
 * ES6